What Happens to Expired Makeup: The 2 Main Reasons Why You Should Throw Out Old Makeup

 Cosmetics don't last forever.
 Even unopened makeup will deteriorate over time, and the older they get:

-– Varying levels of effectiveness
+• The levels of effectiveness will vary

-– “Beneficial” ingredients might cease to be beneficial.
+• The "beneficial" ingredients might cease to be beneficial.

 The older a cosmetic is, the harder it becomes for your skin to benefit from what the cosmetic was intended to do.
 This is for a variety of reasons:

-– Ingredients change consistency or dissolve
+• Ingredients change consistency or dissolve

-– Ingredients interact with each other in ways that they didn’t when the product was fresh and new
+• Ingredients interact with each other in ways that they didn't when the product was fresh and new

 Most products contain some sort of preservatives in them, natural versions or not, to help them last longer.
-It’s also there to help prevent bacteria from growing, but again, these do not last forever.
+It's also there to help prevent bacteria from growing, but again, these do not last forever.
 One thing to keep in mind is that some more natural, and those considered clean, beauty products will have fewer preservatives (some may not even have any) and these might expire even quicker than regular products.
-It’s very important to pay attention to POA and suggested usage times once they are opened.
+It’s very important to pay attention to PAO and suggested usage times once they are opened.

 Once the shelf life, or open time has been met, you might notice a change in the way they apply and perform.
 The consistency and texture might be different causing them to not perform as well as they used to.
 They might not wear as well as they once did.
 Liquid and cream products can dry out making them very hard to work for you.
 Keep in mind that products that are constantly being opened and exposed to air tend to go bad quicker.